Club: Charlton Athletic FC | Opening: 1919 | Capacity: 27,111 seats

 Charlton Rail station is a small walk away from the station.
 There is frequent service to Charlton from Cannon Street, London Bridge, and Lewisham stations, and rather frequent service from Charing Cross and Waterloo East stations.
 The journey takes 15 to 25 minutes depending on where you get on.

 Various buses connect the stadium with other parts of London.
-Bus 53 is particularly useful as it can be taken from Parliament Square and other stops on the south bank.
+Bus 53 is particularly useful as it can be taken from Parliament Square and other stops on the south bank, but your journey time will be much longer than by train.
 Get off at stop Charlton Park Road.
 Other buses mainly connect the stadium with parts of London further south or east.

 Address: Floyd Road, London SE7 8BL

-Tickets for Charlton Athletic matches can be bought online, by phone +44 (0) 871 226 1905, or at the ticket office at The Valley.
+Tickets for Charlton Athletic matches can be bought online, by phone +44 (0) 3330 14 44 44, or at the club store at The Valley.

 Tickets are also available on the gate on the day of the match.
-Charlton rarely sells out in the Championship.
+Charlton rarely sell out.

 Relevant Internet links